nomad-cli/cupertino/README.md

 # Cupertino
 **CLI for the Apple Dev Center**

+> Due to an update by Apple to the Dev Center on April 7th, the current version of Cupertino does not work.
+For lack of a public API, Cupertino relied on screen-scraping to get its information, so a change in the structure of the site breaks the functionality of the CLI.
+We are working quickly to restore compatibility with the next release.
+Thanks for your patience.

 Automate administrative tasks that you would normally have to do through the Apple Dev Center websites.
 Life's too short to manage device identifiers by hand!

 > Cupertino is named after [Cupertino, CA](http://en.wikipedia.org/wiki/Cupertino,_California): home to Apple, Inc.'s world headquarters.